NethermindEth/warp/readme.md

 |                       addmod                       |        :x:        |
 |                       mulmod                       |        :x:        |

-## Testing :stethoscope:
+## Testing for contributors :stethoscope:

-To test run warp on all example contracts:
+To test that your contribution doesn't break any features you can test that all previous example contracts transpile and then cairo compile by running the following:

 ```bash
 warp test